 Address: Sudbury Hall, Main Road, Sudbury, Derbyshire DE6 5HT

-Sudbury Hall is just of the A50 route between Derby and Stoke-on-Trent.
-The X50 bus serves the village from both cities.
+Sudbury Hall is just off the A50 route between Derby and Stoke-on-Trent.
+It is served by the 401 bus service too.

 MORE ON SUDBURY HALL